emacs-mirror/emacs/mps/manual/source/guide/overview.rst

 The MPS is currently supported for deployment on:

-- Windows XP or later on IA-32 and x86-64, using Microsoft Visual C/C++;
+- Windows XP or later, on IA-32 and x86-64, using Microsoft Visual C/C++;

-- Linux 2.4 or later, on IA-32 and x86-64, using GCC or Clang/LLVM;
+- Linux 2.4 or later, on IA-32 using GCC and on x86-64 using GCC or Clang/LLVM;

 - FreeBSD 7 or later, on IA-32 and x86-64, using GCC;